shinjiat/FYP-INTI-DIGITAL-SIGNAGE-BACKEND/README.md

 # INTI DIGITAL SIGNAGE
 This is my Final Year Project that I have completed in July of 2017.
-It's an mobile app that is cross-platform on Android and iOs for our college, INTI International College Subang.
+The app is a native app to both Android and iOS platforms and is designed for our college, INTI International College Subang.

 The hightlights for me in this project are...